bowbowzai/starkhack-p2p-lending/README.md

 This command starts a local Starknet network using Devnet.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `scaffold.config.ts` for your nextjs app.

-**Note:** If you are on sepolia or mainnet, for a better user experience on your app, you can get a dedicated RPC from [Infura dashboard](https://www.infura.io/).
-A default is provided [here](https://github.com/Quantum3-Labs/scaffold-stark-2/tree/main/packages/nextjs/.env.example), in order to use this, you have to run `cp packages/nextjs/.env.example packages/nextjs/.env.local`

-4. On a second terminal, deploy the sample contract:
+3. On a second terminal, deploy the sample contract:

 ```
 yarn deploy --network {NETWORK_NAME} // when NETWORK_NAME is not specified, it defaults to "devnet"